Duxhurst Industrial Farm Colony: Lady Henry's cottage

 The furniture of the room was very simple.
 The chairs had rush-bottomed seats and high backs.
 The sofas and lounges were covered with William Morris's blue art chintz.
 There was a carved sideboard, in shape something like a kitchen dresser, with crockery shelves above, which Lady Henry brought from Brittany.
 The old blue China dinner service which stood upon it was purchased in Boston.
 It was real Chinese ware, and was probably brought to Boston by traders.
 It was not kept for ornament, and was always used by Lady Henry.
 Simply framed pictures and portraits hung upon the walls, and one corner was devoted to portraits which were presented to Lady Henry during her tour in the U.S. There hangs Whittier and Holmes, Mary Wilkins, Neal Dow, Abraham Lincoln, Julia Ward Howe, Harriet beecher Stowe, and Frances Willard and her mother.
 Several of the pictures had autograph inscriptions beneath them, and that of Whittier had a piece of maple from his garden framed in along with it.

-When occupying this cottage, Lady Henry always wore a simple dress, with large white apron, and a high white French cap, a kind of nurse's uniform.
-It was in her sitting-room that the women found the way back to stability.
-It had a wide window sill always full of pots of growing flowers.
-Here Lady Henry spent sometimes ten hours a day of hard work, seeing the women one by one.